- PRODUCT INFORMATION

 We took one of our most popular products, the Foraging Bandana, and sewed on "Noseeum Mesh" Now this versatile bandanet transforms into a bug-proof head net, a convenient foraging bag for plants and mushrooms, a multi-purpose bag for collecting tinder, a make-shift pouch or pillow, or even keeping your beverages cool in the creek.
 And best of all it easily packs in a pocket, backpack, or pouch so you can always have it with you for some impromptu foraging or to fend off unwanted tiny guests. 🚫🦟

-*PLEASE NOTE: We have been prototyping this thing for over a year.
-Some of the photos feature prototypes, therefore color and style may slightly vary.
+*PLEASE NOTE: Some of the photos feature prototypes, therefore color and style may slightly vary.

 - Bugnet - Made of special purpose "NoSeeUm Mesh" means that insects like mosquitoes or "no-see-ums" AKA biting midges, can't bite through.
 Simply put the Bandanet on your head to use in this way.

 - Tinder Pouch - Dustin discovered this one on a Pathfinder School survival course.
 All the Tulip Poplar inner bark was soaked through from days of rain, which was needed that night for starting a bow drill fire.
 The rule at the course is that you have to keep all of your gear with you at all times and are required to perform tasks all day.
 Throwing the Poplar bark in the Bandanet and then hanging it on the back of the backpack allowed the sun to penetrate through the mesh while allowing the moisture to evaporate.

 - Net - Not only can you catch small aquatic creatures in it, but you can also keep them submerged and alive inside